Nissan Pathfinder: Global version (2021)

 The interior also receives a redesign, featuring a squared-off, trucklike appearance mirroring the overall theme set by the exterior.
 The new interior also gains the "floating bridge" and electronic shifter seen in the smaller Rogue.
-An 8-inch touchscreen infotainment with Apple CarPlay and Android Auto is standard, while upper trims use a 9.0-inch unit, with wireless Apple CarPlay capability.
-The top-spec Platinum model gains a 12.3-inch digital gauge cluster and a 10.8-inch heads-up display in addition to the 9.0-inch screen.
-The fifth-generation Pathfinder comes standard as an 8-seater, with second-row bucket seats, a first for the Pathfinder, are now on offer.
+An 8-inch touchscreen infotainment with Apple CarPlay and Android Auto is standard, while upper trims use a 9-inch unit, with wireless Apple CarPlay capability.
+The top-spec Platinum model gains a 12.3-inch digital gauge cluster and a 10.8-inch heads-up display in addition to the 9-inch screen.
+The fifth-generation Pathfinder comes standard as an 8-seater, with second-row bucket seats, a first for the Pathfinder, are available.
 The S and SV trim levels get cloth seat trim as standard, with leather-appointed seating standard on the SL trim level; the Platinum trim level gets quilted, semi-aniline leather-appointed seating.

-In 2022, for the 2023 model year, the new Rock Creek Edition is available with black tires, and off-road suspension and a new Baja Storm exterior color is also available and the wireless smartphone charging pad is now standard on the SL grade while the Platinum trim level comes standard with second-row bucket seats.
+In 2022, for the 2023 model year, the new Rock Creek Edition is available with black wheels, and off-road suspension and a new Baja Storm exterior colour is also available and the wireless smartphone charging pad is standard on the SL grade while the Platinum trim level comes standard with second-row bucket seats.

+Facelift (2026)

+The Pathfinder facelift was unveiled on 13 November 2025.

+Chinese version (2023)

+A concept version of the Pathfinder was unveiled at the 2023 Auto Shanghai show, visually different from the North American version.
+The production model was released in November 2023 at the Auto Guangzhou.
+Based on the US-made Pathfinder, the Chinese market Pathfinder is powered by a 2.0-litre KR20DDET turbocharged engine.